reinieltalplacido/classalign/README.md

 **ClassAlign** is a clean, personal class scheduling tool built with **Next.js**, **TailwindCSS**, and **Supabase** — designed for teachers, department members, or anyone needing a smart way to organize their weekly classroom schedules.

-It combines manual scheduling with AI-powered suggestions via **OpenRouter** (TempoAI), helping users avoid time conflicts and plan smarter.
+It combines manual scheduling with AI-powered suggestions using OpenRouter, helping users avoid time conflicts and plan smarter.

 > ⚠️ **Note:** This project is currently **under active development**.
-> It is being built by a BSIT student as a capstone-style tool, with continuous improvements in both functionality and design.
+> I created this so that anyone — especially students, teachers, or school staff — can easily manage their class schedules without the usual hassle.

-Stay tuned — more features and polish are coming soon!
+More features and polish are coming soon!

 ---